We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 If you run a hair salon, you'll no doubt be familiar with a rent-a-chair agreement.
 As the name suggests, this agreement lets you rent out a chair in your salon to a freelance hairdresser, boosting your income and bringing in new clients.

-But when do you need a rent-a-chair agreement and what information does this contract need to include?
+But where can you find a rent-a-chair agreement template and what information does your contract need to include?
 Keep reading to find out.

 What's in this guide?